triggermesh/aws-kinesis-channel/README.md

 EOF
 ```

-As soon as aws-kinesis-test channel becomes ready you can subscribe to it with different services.
+As soon as `aws-kinesis-test` channel becomes ready you can subscribe to it with different Knative services.

 ## Support